SATs Results 2022: What You Need To Know

 After the calculation above, each PAG is then given an average scaled score.

 This is the actual average of the scaled scores of all children nationally who fit into the PAG.
-Therefore it is likely to be slightly different year on year, however given the change in scaled scores, we can expect that these will be roughly the same, and that the 2018 figures are likely to give you a ‘worst case’ scenario for progress.
+Therefore, it is likely to be slightly different year on year, however, given the change in scaled scores, we can expect that these will be roughly the same.

 The individual progress scores for all children who have KS1 assessment data available (meaning children were in the UK in state education at the end of KS1, even if they weren’t in your school) are all totalled per subject, and divided by the number of eligible pupils (i.e removing those that have been disapplied and those that don’t have KS1 assessment data) to give the school average.